Logo

 Rise of insider threats

 To protect sensitive data, organizations need to focus on insider threat detection capabilities as well as employee training and awareness.
-If your organization uses cloud infrastructure, youโ€™ll need to put even more emphasis on monitoring, as according to the 2023 Insider Threat report by Cybersecurity Insiders, detecting insider attacks is more challenging in the cloud.
+If your organization uses cloud infrastructure, youโ€™ll need to put even more emphasis on monitoring, as detecting insider attacks is more challenging in the cloud.

 Lack of cybersecurity talent

-The latest Cybersecurity Workforce Study from ISC2 has shown that the cybersecurity workforce shortage reached a record 4 million in 2023.
+The latest Cybersecurity Workforce Study from ISC2 estimates that the global cybersecurity workforce gap reached a record 4.8 million in 2024, a 19% increase from 2023.
+This gap represents the number of additional cybersecurity professionals needed to meet demand.
 Gartner predicts that this shortage will result in over half of significant cybersecurity incidents.

 The shortage of cybersecurity professionals has left 67% of organizations vulnerable to security issues according to ISC2.
 As a result, not only will companies struggle to fight immediate threats; they will also find it challenging to build a comprehensive security strategy or implement new security systems to protect their products in the long run.